-It is necessary to provide information demonstrating that all AR activities included in the identified lands are direct human-induced69.
-Relevant information includes documentation which demonstrates that a decision has been taken that aimed at replanting or promoting or allowing forest regeneration, for example referencing laws, policies, regulations, management decisions or practices.
-It may also include identification in field.
+It is necessary to provide information demonstrating that all AR activities included in the identified lands are direct human-induced66.
+Relevant information includes documentation which demonstrates that a decision has been taken that aimed at replanting or promoting or allowing forest regeneration, for example referencing laws, policies, regulations, management decisions and practices.
 In the absence of such information, forest regrowth as a consequence of abandonment does not qualify as direct human-induced AR.
 Forest regrowth as a consequence of environmental change (including global climate change) is not direct-human induced and therefore does not qualify as AR, for example, vegetation thickening at high elevation or high latitude tree lines.

-In some cases it may be unclear whether newly established trees have the potential to meet the forest definition.
-Where it is uncertain whether the trees on a land have the potential to exceed the thresholds of the definition of forest, it is good practice that if the land was already included in KP reporting, the carbon stock changes and non-CO2 GHG emissions on these lands continue to be reported under that reported activity and to await confirmation (at a later time) that all the thresholds have been or will be passed before reporting these areas as AR.
+In some cases it may be unclear whether newly established trees will pass the forest threshold (in X years).
+Where it is uncertain whether the trees on a land will exceed the thresholds of the definition of forest, it is good practice that if the land was already included in KP reporting the carbon stock changes and non-CO2 GHG emissions on these lands continue to be reported under that activity and to await confirmation (at a later time) that all the thresholds have been or will be passed before reporting these areas as AR.
 This approach is consistent with the treatment of D, i.e., after loss of forest cover that may be temporary, lands remain as forested lands until confirmed as D (see Section 2.6.2.1).
 A decision tree for determining whether an area will qualify for AR is given in Figure 2.5.1.
-If newly established vegetation does not pass the forest threshold it may be reported under other elected KP activities e.g. RV (see Section 2.11).
+If newly established vegetation does not pass the forest threshold (in X years) it may be reported under other elected KP activities e.g. RV (see Section 2.11).